eggpi/citationhunt/README.md

 #### Installing on Tools Labs

-CitationHunt can be installed on Wikimedia's Tools Labs using its [specialized support for Python uwsgi applications](https://wikitech.wikimedia.org/wiki/Help:Tool_Labs/Web#Python_.28uwsgi.29).
+Citation Hunt can be installed on Wikimedia's Tools Labs using its [specialized support for Python uwsgi applications](https://wikitech.wikimedia.org/wiki/Help:Tool_Labs/Web#Python_.28uwsgi.29).